Let us walk on the 3-isogeny graph

 This will generate an HTML site with interactive diagrams, and plenty of technical documentation.
 A demo of the generated documentation is shown below.

-A link to a public-hosted version of our source-code documentation is shown here: Let us walk on the 3-isogeny graph: Technical Documentation
+A link to a public-hosted version of our source-code documentation is shown here: Let us walk on the 3-isogeny graph: Technical Documentation.

-5. Integrated CI/CD: Build, Test and Benchmarking
+6. Integrated CI/CD: Build, Test, Benchmarking, and Reporting

 To provide CI/CD related capabilities, in our source code we provide a cmake-multi-platform.yml file that uses Docker images to build, test and benchmark our solution.
 This is done to prove that our code and contribution can be integrated in a pipeline and be delivered as a part of a cryptographic solution in an industrial scenario.